Thianguey Latrine Project – Senegal

 14 housing compounds composed of a total of 104 people will benefit from the project.

 Peace Corps Volunteer Directing Project

-With completion of these 14 latrines, the community will have the capacity to be free of open air defecation.
+With the completion of these 14 latrines, the community will have the capacity to be free of open-air defecation.

 Dollar Amount of Project